 - The grieving process and one’s journey toward recovery

 - Gaining clarity in one’s experiences

 - Identifying work to be done towards personal growth

 - Necessary endings and new beginnings; becoming anew

 - Steps and strategies for rebuilding and personal growth

 - The role spiritual growth plays in healing, hope, personal growth, and rebuilding

 The Divorce Rebuilders program has achieved a 100% success rate as evaluated by over 70 participants since its inception.
 Participants have indicated a closer connection to their Orthodox faith and church along with new goals, self-awareness, and spiritual and personal growth.
 Participants may repeat the program as many times as desired.

 Divorce Rebuilders sessions are held twice every year for six weeks starting in early October and February every year in designated Greek Orthodox church locations in the Chicago area.
 There is no cost for these sessions.
 This program is open to Orthodox and non-Orthodox.

-The Spring 2022 sessions will be hosted by SSPP via Zoom on Mondays, February 14 through March 21st starting at 7pm.
+The Winter/Spring 2023 sessions will be hosted by SSPP in person and via Zoom on Mondays, February 13 through March 20st starting at 7pm.